Lead Abatement Professionals

 Lead Abatement Work vs. Work That Disturbs Lead Paint

-It is important to know that there is a difference between lead abatement work and working on projects where there is lead paint.
+It is important to know that there is a difference between lead abatement work and working on projects that disturb lead paint.
+It is all about the intent of the project.

-Lead abatement projects are designed to permanently eliminate lead-based paint hazards.
-Abatement is sometimes ordered by the federal or state government, and can involve specialized techniques not typically used by most residential contractors.
+The intent of abatement is to permanently remove lead-based paint hazards.
+Sometimes, the federal or state government orders the abatement.
+These projects require special techniques and special tools not typically used by most contractors.

 NH Licensed Lead Abatement Professionals

-The Division of Public Health Services licenses and certifies businesses, lead inspectors, risk assessors, lead abatement supervisors, and lead abatement workers.
+The Division of Public Health Services licenses and certifies businesses, lead inspectors, risk assessors, lead abatement supervisors, lead abatement workers, and trainers.
 Lists of companies available for hire can be found below.

 • Lead Abatement Performance Contractor - a business that conducts lead hazard reduction by means of abatement methods utilizing lead abatement supervisors and workers.
-To locate a NH Licensed Lead Abatement Contractor in your area.
+Locate a NH Licensed Lead Abatement Contractor in your area.

 Licensing Requirements

-Applications for licensure will only be accepted if completed in full.
-The Division of Public Health Services reviews all applications to determine if qualifications are met and the correct fee has been submitted.
+• The Division of Public Health reviews all applications to determine if qualifications are met and the correct fee has been submitted and will contact you directly if the application is incomplete.
 Both business and individual discipline applications can be found below.

 Sort Results by: